Full Gospel Baptist Church Fellowship: History

-The Full Gospel Baptist Church Fellowship was established by Bishop Paul S. Morton, Sr. in 1994 within New Orleans, Louisiana, though it began as a movement within the National Baptist Convention, USA, Inc. in 1992.
+The Full Gospel Baptist Church Fellowship was established by Bishop Paul S. Morton Sr. in 1994 within New Orleans, Louisiana, though it began as a movement within the National Baptist Convention, USA in 1992.
 From 25,000 to 30,000 attended the first conference of the Full Gospel Baptist Church Fellowship in 1994.

 Exploring the gifts of the Holy Spirit against traditionally cessationist Baptist pastors and laymen within the National Baptist Convention, National Baptist Convention of America, and the Progressive National Baptist Convention, alongside establishing an episcopal Baptist governance, Morton and those affiliated with the fellowship "were lovingly advised to resign their posts with the NBCUSA before they were kicked out."
-In 1995, Bishop Morton left the National Baptist Convention, USA, Inc. following the controversies among traditional black Baptists.
+National Baptist leadership feared the movement would develop into a separate denomination, urging members to either remain within the convention or leave; the National Baptist Convention's then-president, Rev. Henry J. Lyons, disapproved of the movement's belief in tongues and divine healing.
+In 1995, Bishop Morton left the National Baptist Convention, USA following the controversies among traditional black Baptists.

 Attracting some of the largest churches by membership from the oldest black Baptist denomination—the NBC USA—New Birth Missionary Baptist Church became a notable affiliate before leaving the fellowship during Bishop Eddie Long's pastoral tenure after multiple controversies surrounding their leadership at New Birth.
-Eddie Long was consecrated a bishop by Paul Morton in the 1990s; Bishop Morton was consecrated into the episcopacy by George Augustus Stallings of the Imani Temple African-American Catholic Congregation, an independent Catholic church.
+Eddie Long was consecrated a bishop by Paul Morton in the 1994.

-In 2013, Bishop Morton resigned as Presiding Bishop of the Full Gospel Baptist Church Fellowship and appointed Bishop Joseph W. Walker III in Nashville, Tennessee as successor.
-Walker, born in Shreveport, Louisiana and serving as one of the founding fathers of the Full Gospel Baptist Church Fellowship, assumed presiding office and Bishop Neil Ellis schismed through establishing the Global United Fellowship after losing the election to succeed Morton.
+In 2013, Bishop Morton announced his intent to resign as Presiding Bishop of the Full Gospel Baptist Church Fellowship.
+He appointed Bishop Joseph W. Walker III in Nashville, Tennessee as successor.
+Walker, born in Shreveport, Louisiana and serving as one of the founding fathers of the Full Gospel Baptist Church Fellowship, assumed presiding office in 2015 and Bishop Neil Ellis schismed through establishing the Global United Fellowship after resigning and losing the election to succeed Morton.

+Organization

+Embracing a mixture of congregationalist, presbyterian, and episcopal polity, Full Gospel Baptists as a collective are governed by the Full Gospel Baptist Council of Bishops.
+The presiding bishop is the head clerical and executive leader of the fellowship, exercising authority along with other episcopates to provide administration.
+Full Gospel Baptists ordain and consecrate a significant number of female pastors and bishops as well, although the majority of their clergy is still male.
+Its women clergy operate an organization called the Daughters of the Promise, or Full Gospel International Women's Fellowship.

 Doctrine

-Like most Baptist denominations, Full Gospel Baptists uphold believer's baptism by full immersion; soul competency; sola fide; and congregational autonomy.
+Like most Baptist denominations, Full Gospel Baptists uphold Trinitarianism, biblical infallibility, believer's baptism; and congregational autonomy.
 However, in addition to traditional Baptist doctrine, the fellowship also believes in Pentecostal-Charismatic doctrines such as speaking in tongues, laying on of hands, divine healing, and prophecy.
-Likewise, the Full Gospel Baptist Church Fellowship places special emphasis on practicing holiness, or Christian sanctification; overall, their theological distinctives in the Baptist tradition tend to merge with the separate Protestant tradition of Wesleyan-Arminian theology.
+Likewise, the Full Gospel Baptist Church Fellowship places special emphasis on practicing holiness, or Christian sanctification; overall, their theological distinctives tend to merge with the separate Protestant tradition of Wesleyan-Arminian theology.